 Leer en español aquí.

-Latinos are worried about not being able to afford health care.
+The Hispanic community — like all Americans — is worried about not being able to afford health care.
 Far too many Latino families are confronting the challenges of high health care costs, few options and feeling overwhelmed by an incredibly complex health care system.

 It shouldn’t have to be this way.